TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Experiments

-\textbf{Ignore the Position Supervision of Invisible Points}.
-It is worth noting that, predicting the position of the target tracking point when it is occluded is an ill-posed problem.
+\textbf{Only Supervise the Position of Visible Points}.
+It is worth noting that predicting the position of the target tracking point when it is occluded is an ill-posed problem.
 Forcing the model to localize the occluded point can destabilize the learning process and may lead the model to learn a bias toward a fixed motion pattern.
-As shown in Rows 5 and 4 of Table~\ref{tab:ablation_main}, simply ignoring the supervision of invisible points' location predictions results in an improvement of 0.8 AJ.
+As shown in Rows 5 and 4 of Table~\ref{tab:ablation_main}, simply ignoring the supervision of invisible points' location predictions results in an improvement of 1.6 AJ.

 \textbf{Patch-level Similarity Calculation in \spatial}.
 As shown in Table~\ref{tab:ablation_cca}, we conduct comparative experiments on different methods to obtain patch-level similarity.
 The results show that the ``Element-wise'', which only considers the similarities between two points that are located at the same position in the two patches, is less effective than the ``Every two point'' strategy that is adopted in our current CCA.
-We believe this may be because the ``Every two point'' strategy has an advantage in handling more complex spatial variations, such as rotation, and is more tolerant of the sampling point's location.
-For more details, please refer to our supplementary.
+This is because the ``Every two point'' strategy has an advantage in handling more complex spatial variations, such as rotation, and is more tolerant of the sampling point's location.
+For more details, please refer to Sec.~\ref{supp.more_imple_details} in our appendices.

 \textbf{Spatial Context Updating}.
-As shown in Tabel~\ref{tab:ablation_context_update}, neither utilizing our {\temporal} nor an MLP to update the query's context features yields better results.
+As shown in Table~\ref{tab:ablation_context_update}, neither utilizing our {\temporal} nor an MLP to update the query's context features yields better results.
 This indicates that maintaining the target tracking points' spatial context throughout the tracking process not only reduces computation costs but also helps spatial feature querying.
-For more details about this ablation please refer to supplementary.
+For more details, please refer to Sec.~\ref{supp.more_imple_details} in our technical appendix.

-\textbf{Ablation on Tracking Reestablish with Global Matching} As discussed in Sec.~\ref{subsec.globalmatching}, {\methodname} triggers global matching only when a scene cut is detected.
-This is because we find that, as shown in Table~\ref{tab:ablation_global_matching}, solely relying on global matching to provide the initial location of the point queries in every frame obtains inferior performance.
-To quantitatively demonstrate the tracking improvements brought by global matching, we conducted comparative experiments on the Kinetics dataset and its subset, which is composed of videos with scene cuts, accounting for about 27\% of the full set.
-As shown in Table~\ref{tab:ablation_trigger}, Although the gain from global matching is not substantial on the full set, it brings an average improvement of 0.7 AJ on videos with scene cuts, which is significant.
-This demonstrates the effectiveness of the global matching module and the mechanism we use to trigger it.